-ELT 134 Motors, Controls, and Drives 2-2-3
+ELT 134 Motors, Controls, and Drives

-Electrical symbols, ladder and wiring diagrams, used motors and motor control circuits, including DC, single- and three-phase, electromagnetic, and DC and AC electronic controllers.
-Emphasis on control, wiring, and troubleshooting of motors and control circuits.
+Electrical symbols; ladder and wiring diagrams; used motors and motor control circuits including DC, single- and three-phase, electromagnetic, and DC and AC electronic controllers.
+Control, wiring, and troubleshooting of motors and control circuits.
 Prerequisite: ELT 150 with a grade of C or higher.
 S

-ELT 150 Introduction to Electricity and Electronics 2-2-3
+ELT 150 Introduction to Electricity and Electronics

 DC and AC circuits and test instruments.
 Following national skill standards (EIA/EIF), includes work habits; basic and practical skills; and survey of motors, relays, and transformers.
-Prerequisite: MAT 060 or MAT 094 or equivalent with a grade of C or higher.
+Prerequisite: MAT o60 or MAT o94 or equivalent with a grade of C or higher.
 F S